Climate Science You Should Know

 Solar cycles and climate change

 Our Sun is a huge ball of electrically charged hot gas with a powerful magnetic field.
-Approximately every 11 years, this magnetic field goes through a cycle where it flips.
+Approximately every 11 years, this magnetic field goes through a cycle where it flips poles.
 This is called a Solar Cycle.
 [5]

 Source: NASA/SDO